The Russian retail digital revolution of the X5 supermarket chain

 All the retail companies bne IntelliNews has interviewed recently have emphasised the huge importance of IT and have invested heavily in expensive and powerful systems.

-X5 already has 150 people working on dozens of big data projects and a total of 1,000 technicians in-house.
+X5 already has 500 people working on dozens of big data projects and a total of 2,000 digital technicians in-house.
 But the company doesn't have an IT department.
 The technicians are an integral part of the various product group teams and answer to the product owner in the company, as IT solutions are now an integral part of the sales and marketing process.

 “You can’t create this intellectually.
 You must try the concept and observe its impact.
 It also affects the way we work.
 The corporate chain of command doesn't work well here, where an idea is discussed, approved and implemented.
 We need to do 20-50 small things and [see] what works and what not,” Salakhutdinov said.